osuosl/cs312/source/slides/07_agile_methods.rst

 * Pull signal instead of scheduled
 * Measured in cycle-time (how long from beginning to end?)
-* Measures a teams work through-put, which allows prioritization and setting deadlines
+* Measures a teams work through-put
 * Often examined using queueing theory or traffic flow analysis
 * Littles Lemma: Cycle Time = Queue length / Avg time spent in queue